Research Posters and Poster Sessions: Printing A Poster

 Prepare your poster for printing at the Marriott Library:

 In Powerpoint, Go to File > Save As.
 Under Save as Type (Windows) or Format (OS X), select PDF.
 Save the file and then open the PDF in Adobe Photoshop (available online from the Knowledge Commons).
-Go to File > Save As.
-Under Format, select JPEG or TIFF (JPEGs are small files while TIFFs are huge).
+Verify the width and height are correct.
+Check for image quality by using the zoom tool.
+When all is ok, then go to File > Save As.
+Under Format, select JPEG or TIFF (JPEGs are small files while TIFFs are huge and will take much longer to print).
 Choose a location for saving the file and a file name, then click Save.
 Click OK on the default save settings.
-Bring the file to the Knowledge Commons for printing.
+Bring the file to the Knowledge Commons desk for printing.
+The staff will determine the size and tell you the cost for printing.